oolio-group/xml-escpos-helper/README.md

 # ESC/POS XML

-JavaScript library that implements the thermal printer ESC / POS protocol and provides an XML interface for preparing templates for printing. works with **reactjs** and **react-native**
+Cross platform JavaScript library that implements the thermal printer ESC / POS protocol and provides an XML interface for preparing templates for printing.

 **Features:**
 - [x] Text